CERN’s web presence should feel connected, consistent and trusted. In order to help with this, observe the following guidelines:

 Both of these are enabled by default in new CERN Drupal websites.

-The 'cern' theme shares many design elements with the new core CERN website: both share the 'cern_base' theme that determine common elements such as typography, grids and breakpoints for a variety of viewport sizes.
+The CERN theme shares many design elements with the CERN home website: both share the CERN Base theme and CERN Components that determine common elements such as typography, grids and breakpoints for a variety of viewport sizes.

-Creation of a new Drupal website can be requested by any CERN primary account holder via the service portal.
-Training on site-building using Drupal is available via the technical training catalogue.
-The Drupal community at CERN is coordinated via the Entice initiative.
+Creation of a new Drupal website can be requested by any CERN primary account holder via the CERN Web Services website.
+Training on site-building using Drupal is available via the learning hub website.
+The Drupal community at CERN is coordinated via the Drupal Community Forum and Webtools website.

 5. Help and resources